AWS: the surprise choice for your Microsoft-based applications?

 Developers want to focus on applications and business logic, delivering functionality to customers rapidly - they don’t want to change their tooling unnecessarily or have to think about undifferentiated heavy lifting.

-Microsoft have a very strong history of enterprise sales and definitely understand the enterprise.
+Microsoft have a very strong history of enterprise sales and definitely understand the enterprise community.
 Over the past few years they’ve shown they also understand the developer and DevOps communities, as do Google Cloud and AWS.

 Each of AWS, Azure and Google Cloud make developing and deploying your code to the cloud straight forward.
 You can also mix-and-match with 3rd party CI/CD tools.
 For example, AWS lets you use VSTS and Azure DevOps for continuous integration and continuous delivery.